savchart/eth_paris/README.md

 versioning is currently uncommon but would be straightforward to add to PETALS.

-## Possible application Gnosis Chain and Filecoin for PETALS
+## Possible application Gnosis Chain/Polygon/ZkSync or Filecoin for PETALS
 ### 1. Incentives for peers to contribute:
-Use Filecoin's blockchain-based incentive mechanism to encourage peers to provide their GPUs for server use.
+Use blockchain-based incentive mechanism to encourage peers to provide their GPUs for server use.
 For each unit of computation they serve, they earn Filecoin tokens which can be used to pay for services or traded for other currencies.

 ### 2. Privacy:
 To protect the data used in the PETALS swarm, you could use zk-proof technologies. zk-proof technologies are privacy-preserving methods that allow someone to prove that a statement is true, without revealing any information beyond the validity of the statement itself.
 This could ensure that even though peers may serve the first layers of a model, they will not be able to glean any information about the input tokens.